 object_id The identifier of the new entity.
 Later, the entity can be referenced with this id.
-The type must be UXR_PARTICIPANT_ID mode Determines the creation entity mode.
-The Creation Policy Table describes the entities' creation behaviour according to the UXR_REUSE and UXR_REPLACE flags (see Creation Policy Table).
+The type must be UXR_PARTICIPANT_ID domain_id DDS Domain ID for the participant.

-''' uint16_t uxr_buffer_create_topic_ref(uxrSession session, uxrStreamId stream_id, uxrObjectId participant_id, const char ref, object_id The identifier of the new entity.
-Later, the entity can be referenced with this id.
-The type must be UXR_TOPIC_ID participant_id The identifier of the associated participant.
-The type must be UXR_PARTICIPANT_ID mode Determines the creation entity mode.
+mode Determines the creation entity mode.
 The Creation Policy Table describes the entities' creation behaviour according to the UXR_REUSE and UXR_REPLACE flags (see Creation Policy Table).